Editor’s Note: This post was updated on September 4, 2018, for accuracy and comprehensiveness. It was originally published on July 22, 2015.

 Type 2 diabetes is typically associated with people who are overweight or obese, and individuals whose BMIs above the normal range (18.5-24.9) are said to be at a significantly greater health risk.
 However, BMI can misrepresent people who are either near or slightly over the 24.99 mark.

-Depending on lifestyle factors, some people can have large amounts of visceral fat, yet a “normal” BMI because they don’t have much skeletal muscle.
+Depending on lifestyle factors, many people have a body profile like our example: large amounts of abdominal fat, yet a “normal” BMI because they don’t have much skeletal muscle mass.
 Due to the trend towards sedentary lifestyles, this is becoming more and more common.

 The Visceral Fat Recipe